What are you looking for?

 7. Submit a current résumé with your application to LSAC at LSAC.org.

 8. Request transcripts from all colleges or universities attended.
 Transcripts should be submitted by the school(s) directly to LSAC’s CAS.
-A final transcript denoting that a degree has been granted must be sent to LSAC prior to October 15 for fall enrollees and within four weeks of the date classes begin for spring enrollees, but preferably before law school matriculation.
+A final transcript denoting that a degree has been granted must be sent to LSAC prior to October 15, but preferably before law school matriculation.